Filing an ADA Grievance Against the City

 If a person feels the City of Champaign has violated their rights under the ADA, they may file a grievance against the City.
 Below is the City’s procedure for processing complaints of alleged violations of Title II of the ADA.

-Updates to Complainant: The ADA Coordinator shall regularly update the complainant as to the status of the complaint.
-This communication will take place either by phone or in writing at least once every two (2) weeks while the complaint is pending.
+The ADA Coordinator shall regularly update the complainant as to the status of the complaint.
+This communication will take place either by phone or in writing at least once every two weeks while the complaint is pending.

-Recommended Disposition: The ADA Coordinator will then review the allegation with the Community Relations Manager/Compliance Officer.
+The ADA Coordinator will then review the allegation with the Community Relations Manager/Compliance Officer of the Diversity, Equity, and Inclusion Division.
 They will jointly determine the allegation and issue a written disposition of the complaint.